-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Restrict construction to the immediate infrastructural footprint.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe outputs.
+During the operational phase of the WEF monthly orthophoto assessments will be conducted to monitor the prioritized management zones to identify active nest and roost structures (Appendix K, tier 1).
+If active nests/roosts are identified it is recommended that SDoD and/or automated curtailment or a similar technology will be implemented.
+Refer to Appendix K for further details.
+Displacement of priority species from breeding/feeding/roosting The All-Infrastructure Exclusion Zones should be implemented and maintained No turbines should be constructed in the avifaunal turbine exclusion buffer zones as indicated in the sensitivity map.
+Site Manager Contractor ESCO / ECO Operation areas Restrict construction to the immediate infrastructural footprint where possible.
 Access to remaining areas should be strictly controlled to minimise disturbance of priority species.
-This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity map Prioritise upgrading existing roads (where the requisite roads authority permission has been issued) over constructing new roads.
-Displacement of priority species from No turbines should be constructed in the avifaunal turbine exclusion buffer zones as indicated in the sensitivity map.
-Site ManagerContractor Operation breeding/feeding/roosting areas Restrict construction to the immediate infrastructural footprint where possible.
-Access to remaining areas should be strictly controlled to minimise disturbance of priority species.
-This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity map.
-ESCO/ECO EO Once operational, vehicle and pedestrian access to the site should be controlled and restricted to the facility footprint as much as possible to prevent unnecessary destruction of vegetation.
+This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity map. • EO Once operational, vehicle and pedestrian access to the site should be controlled and restricted to the facility footprint as much as possible to prevent unnecessary destruction of vegetation.
 Formal live-bird monitoring should commence following initial turbine operation, as per the Best Practice Guidelines, to determine the extent to which priority species displacement has occurred.
 Operational monitoring should be undertaken for the first two (preferably three) years of operation, and then repeated every five years thereafter for the operational lifetime of the facility.
 Bird mortality and injury resulting from collisions with the wind turbines No turbines should be constructed in the avifaunal turbine exclusion buffer zones as indicated in the sensitivity map.
-Site ManagerContractorESCO / ECOEO Operation Restrict construction to the immediate infrastructural footprint where possible.
+Site Manager Contractor ESCO / ECO EO Operation Restrict construction to the immediate infrastructural footprint where possible.
 Access to remaining areas should be strictly controlled to minimise disturbance of priority species.
 This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity map.